Bored or stressed, they are simply our kids.

 They learned about how the brain changes with learning, that personalities can also change because they live in the brain, and that thoughts and feelings can change as well.
 The students also all engaged in activities to help them think about peer conflict and aggression.

 Students also completed a questionnaire assessing the growth mindset two weeks before the start of the intervention and again two weeks after the intervention ended, and played a “cyber ball” activity in which they suffered an experience of peer exclusion.

 After the peer exclusion experience, participants were allowed to behave aggressively and retaliate or in a prosocial way and write a friendly note.

 Results from the three-week intervention report the evidence that the intervention produced its intended effect:

-- adolescents in the experimental group endorsed the growth mindset significantly more than did adolescents in the control group.
+- Adolescents in the experimental group endorsed the growth mindset significantly more than adolescents in the control group.

-- Teachers rated adolescents in the experimental group as significantly less aggressive than they rated adolescents in the control group.
+- Teachers rated adolescents in the experimental group as significantly less aggressive than adolescents in the control group.

 Overall, the study showed that a school-based intervention that taught adolescents the science of the growth mindset was able to take the anger- and aggression-based edge out of peer conflict so that aggressive retaliation became less likely while prosocial behavior response became more likely.

 The third intervention speaks to the role emotions play in motivational states.
 Students with unsophisticated emotion knowledge are at risk of developing maladaptive behavior problems such as interpersonal conflict, classroom disruptive behavior, aggressive behavior, and the absence of social competence.